Images of Hwan-ung (Son of the Lord of Heaven / Father of King Dan-gun) and Ung-nyeo (Dan-gun's Mother)

 Korean stories, art and religion, curiously --

-tigers (extinct in Korea) are ubiquitous, but
+tigers (extinct in Korea) are ubiquitous, but bears

-bears in general (once common in Korean
+in general (once common in Korean mountains,

 These two paintings were shown to me by my